Unit 3: Advanced Topics & Disease Prevention¶

 Omega-3s are probably the supplement you hear about most for heart health.
 So what does the research actually show?

-What research shows
+What research shows¶

-The not-so-simple news: There are real tradeoffs.
+The not-so-simple news is that there are real tradeoffs:

 - Omega-3 supplementation increased risk of atrial fibrillation by about 26 percent